 So while fences are still clearly necessary, what can be done to deal with this conundrum?
 For a start, we can remove all redundant fences - and there are plenty of them!
 Many forestry plantations were established using a large external fence, with a number of internal fences to help control deer in different compartments.
 As many of these fences have now served their useful purpose, they can be removed, without posing any risk to the trees.

-It is obviously important to be properly equipped for taking down a fence, as it can be a potentially hazardous task.
+It is critical that the correct equipment is used for taking down a fence, as it can be a potentially hazardous task.
 Top on the list of personal protection equipment are safety goggles.
 While every effort should be made to cut and move wire safely, sharp pieces of springy wire can move at high speed and could cause devastating eye injuries.
 Tough leather gloves are needed to prevent puncture wounds from rusty wire, while hardhats are essential when taking out posts.
 We also supply a range of tools, including fencing pliers ('friends'), bolt cutters and hammers.

 Once the team are kitted up, and the safety briefing and work demonstrations have been given, the business of dismantling can begin.
 The order in which things are done is critical for efficiency and safety.
 The structure of a fence can vary, depending on how old it is.
 Modern deer fences are usually 1.8 metres (6 feet) high and consist of two widths of netting, one above the other.
 These are attached to wooden posts using U-shaped staples.
 There are also strands of high-tension strainer wire running along the top, middle and bottom of the fence.
 These are attached to the netting itself with lashing rods, which are short spirals of wire that have been nicknamed 'twizzles'!

-In a day a group may take down over 500 metres of fence - this represents a significant reduction in the danger to the birds in the area.
-When we have dismantled a fence, we aim to remove as much of the material from the site as is practical.
-This is to ensure the area is left as safe and as natural-looking as possible.
+In a day, a group of ten people may take down over 500 metres of fence - this represents a significant reduction in the danger to the birds in the area.
+Once the fence has been dismantled, it is vital that as much of the material from the site is removed as is practical.
+This ensures the area is left as safe and as natural-looking as possible afterwards.

 Staples and twizzles are put into a container, and the fence posts and rolls of netting and line wire are taken, where possible, to the nearest road for later removal.
-If the material is in good condition, we sometimes re-use some of it to create small stock-fenced exclosures to protect riparian vegetation, aspen trees we've planted, or to create plots that allow grazing levels to be monitored.
+If the material is in good condition, we sometimes re-use some of it to create small stock-fenced exclosures to protect riparian vegetation, aspen trees, or to create plots that allow grazing levels to be monitored.

 However, in many cases, the site may be so remote that removing hundreds of kilogrammes of material by hand is neither safe nor practical.
 In these cases the materials are left in neat piles on the hill.
 Every few years the Forestry Commission arrange for a helicopter, which may be in the area anyway doing other work, to pick up the materials and remove them from the forest.